 These bodily changes, like menstrual cycles in girls and seminal discharge in boys, cause stress in adolescents.

 During this age, adolescents develop self-consciousness.
-Generally, there is a strong desire in adolescents that their bodily changes, dresses, make-up, manner of talking, etc. should be notices by others.
+Generally, there is a strong desire in adolescents that their bodily changes, dresses, make-up, manner of talking, etc. should be noticed by others.

 They want to be the center of attraction for the opposite sex and their abilities, intelligence and capacities should be noticed by the peer group and others.